 These are those among men whom

 are called by Christ to come to him and join 'His Church' as

 defined on this page.
-These persons, too, are called from among men
+These persons, too, are called from among

-are 'Holiness in Jesus Christ'.
+days - They are 'Holiness in Jesus Christ'.

 The book of acts describes in detail the Holy Church and the real,

 original way of Christ's servants from the beginning.
 Disciples

-ae not per definition 'Christians' but surely by definition
+are not per definition 'Christians' but surely by definition

 'Believers': for only those repented and baptised are